pchapin/sprocket/README.md

 Prerequisites
 -------------

-* Java development kit (I used v1.7u07)
+* Java development kit (I used v1.7u15)
 * Scala (I used v2.10)
 * IntelliJ IDEA (I used v12.0.4)
 * LaTeX (required for building the documentation)

-Development is done on Linux but it is likely that most things will work on Windows (or any other platform that supports Scala and IntelliJ) as well.
+Development is done on Linux but it is likely that most things will work on Windows or any other platform that supports Scala and IntelliJ.
 Some tweaking may be required on non-Linux platforms.

 Building Sprocket